Lars Levi Laestadius: Rise of Laestadianism among the Sami

 The rapid rise of Laestadianism among the Sami was due to several factors.
 Laestadius proudly self-identified as Southern Sami through his mother and spoke and preached in two Sami dialects.
 Further he chose uneducated lay preachers from the Sami reindeer herders to travel year around with them and preach to the unrepented.
 Additionally, in the early days of the movement, Laestadius, in order to find common ground with his parishioners, borrowed the Samis' own familiar pagan deities and concepts and adapted them to Christianity.
 Another factor in the rise of Laestadianism among the Sami was that the state-mandated boarding schools soon came to be populated by Laestadian personnel.
 Next, the strict moral code including strict temperance of Laestadianism appealed to the Sami.
 Whole communities that had been wrecked by alcoholism went dry virtually overnight.
 This had the added positive effect of improving the Samis' social standing with the outside world.

-Finally, Laestadianism was a faith that the Sami could identify as originating from within insofar that Laestadius himself professed to have come to know the true living faith only upon his encounter with the poor abused Sami woman, Milla Clementsdotter.
+Finally, Laestadianism was a faith that the Sami could identify as originating from within insofar that Laestadius himself professed to have come to know the true living faith only upon his encounter with Milla Clementsdotter.